Kometa-Team/Kometa/docs/defaults/movie/franchise.md

 ## Template Variables

 Template Variables can be used to manipulate the file in various ways to slightly change how it works without having to make your own local copy.

 Note that the `template_variables:` section only needs to be used if you do want to actually change how the defaults work.
 Any value not specified will use its default value if it has one if not it's just ignored.

-??? info "Click to expand"
+??? abstract "Variable Lists (click to expand)"

-    === "Template Variables"

-        The below template variables are available specifically for this PMM Defaults file.
+    * **File-Specific Template Variables** are variables available specifically for this PMM Defaults file.

+    ???+ warning

-        **[Shared Collection Variables](../collection_variables.md) are NOT available to this default file.**
+        [Shared Collection Variables](../collection_variables.md) are NOT available to this default file.

+    === "File-Specific Template Variables"

         | Variable                                 | Description & Values                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                      |
         |:-----------------------------------------|:------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|